lummerland/chrome-activity-samples/README.md

 * the frustration about existing time recording tools
 * the idea behind push versus pull time recording

-The domain seems simple enough to use it in training projects.
-Since I wanted to learn a bit about the development of browser extensions it seemed to be a good way to combine learning and doing something useful :).
+The domain seems simple enough to use it in a small programming training projects.
+Since I wanted to learn a bit about the development of browser extensions and Javascript it seems to be a good way to combine learning and doing something useful.

 ## Installation

 This extension is not available via Google Web Store since it is not considered ready for being published.
-If you want to give it a try you need to clone the repository and add the code manually to the browser as described e.g. here: https://developer.chrome.com/extensions/getstarted
+If you want to give it a try you need to clone the repository, run

+	npm install
+	npm run build

+and add the generated folder `dist` manually to the browser as described e.g. here: https://developer.chrome.com/extensions/getstarted

 ## Future